JonasGessner/JGProgressHUD/README.md

 Documentation
 ----------------
-Detailed documentation can be found on <a href="http://cocoadocs.org/docsets/JGProgressHUD">CocoaDocs</a>.<br/><br/>
+Detailed documentation can be found on <a href="https://github.com/JonasGessner/JGProgressHUD/tree/master/Documentation">here</a>.<br/><br/>
-Each method is well documented, making it easy to quickly get a great overview of JGProgressHUD.
+Each class and method is well documented, making it easy to quickly get a good overview.
 To start, see <a href="JGProgressHUD/JGProgressHUD/JGProgressHUD.h">JGProgressHUD.h</a>.

 License
 ---------